jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-13
+- finally complete all the questions on the exam topics practice test.
+Over 300 questions!!
+- feeling ok about the exam coming up on Thursday.
+It was a great day to book it.
+- will spend the next few days re-reviewing some of the harder questions and topic areas.
+- I spent some time with kuberbetes today too.
+I think that will be the next challenge - setting up and deploying to an AKS cluster.
+I'm also thinking of doing a tutorial to deploy an ipfs node to AKs.

 ### 2022-03-10
 - Nearly done all the questions from examtopics.
 - Feeling pretty good, actually, about taking the 104 exam next week.